mbknor/dropwizard-activemq-bundle/README.md

 Change History
 -------

+Version 0.3.1 - 20140411

+* Added ActiveMQSenderFactory and JsonError

 Version 0.3 - 20140411

 * It is now possible to change between queues and topics by prefixing the destination-name